Clergy, Parish Council, and Staff

 Father Dimitrios J. Lee is the Assistant Priest of Saint Sophia Cathedral.

-In September of 2010 he and his wife Andrea moved to Washington, D.C., where he served as Pastoral Assistant and Youth Director of Saint Sophia Cathedral.
-Father Dimitrios was ordained to the holy diaconate, on Sunday, October 24, 2010, in the Church of Saint Spyridon in Sheboygan, Wisconsin, by His Grace Bishop Savas of Troas.
+In September 2010, Father Dimitrios moved to Washington, D.C., where he served as Pastoral Assistant and Youth Director of Saint Sophia Cathedral.
+He was ordained to the holy diaconate on Sunday, October 24, 2010, in the Church of Saint Spyridon in Sheboygan, Wisconsin, by His Grace Bishop Savas of Troas.
 He was then later ordained to the holy priesthood on January 9, 2011, at Saint Sophia Cathedral in Washington, D.C. by His Eminence Archbishop Demetrios of America and His (then) Grace Bishop Savas of Troas.
 Father Dimitrios now serves Saint Sophia Cathedral as the associate priest with an emphasis on youth ministry and religious education.

 THE FALLING ASLEEP IN THE LORD OF FATHER JOHN TAVLARIDES